prestonharberts/fedora-42-config/docs/settings.md

     - Move window one workspace to the right: `Super-/`
     - Toggle fullscreen mode: `Super-F`
     - Toggle window on all workspaces or one: `Super+X`
-    - Move window to last workspace: `Super+Shift+/`
+    - Move window to last workspace: `Super-Shift-/`
     - Move window to workspace 1: Disabled
     - Switch to workspace 1: Disabled
     - Switch to last workspace: Disabled
-    - View split on left: Disabled
+    - View split on left: `Super-A`
-    - View split on right: Disabled
+    - View split on right: `Super-D`
-    - Toggle maximization state: Disabled
+    - Toggle maximization state: `Super-W`
     - Resize window: Disabled
     - Launch help browser: Disabled
     - Activate the window menu: Disabled